-- 1. In WebFOCUS Designer, add filters to a page, as described in #unique_348. - 2.
-Click an optional filter control and then click the Properties button \Box .

-The Properties panel opens.

-3. In the Settings tab, disable the Optional setting and then disable the Show All option setting.
+- 1. In WebFOCUS Designer, add filters to a page, as described in How to Automatically Add Filters to a Page Using the Quick Filter Button on page 286. - 2.
+Click an optional filter control and then click the Properties button .
+The Properties panel opens. - 3.
+In the Settings tab, disable the Optional setting and then disable the Show All option setting.